nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 #### Why This Matters

 Seeing the trees on the screen and having proper collision detection means your game environment is starting to take shape.

+> #### Everything is working together smoothly, marking a significant step toward creating a visually appealing and interactive game!